-We are currently ten months from the initial claims low and eight months from the continued claims low.
+We are currently six months from the initial claims low and seven months from the continued claims low.

 The business cycle and recession risk

 What does the ratio of unemployment claims tell us about where we are in the business cycle and our current recession risk?
-At present, the ratio for continued claims has been trending slowly up after its trough in May of 2022.
-Excluding the 1981 and 2020 recessions, the initial claims trough lead time for a recession has ranged from 7 to 22 months with an average of 11 months if we include the 1981and 2020 recessions and 14 months if we exclude them.
-Admittedly, the last recession (excluding COVID) is an extreme example, but the initial claims trough preceded its December 2007 onset by a whopping 22 months.
+At present, the ratio for continued claims has been trending slowly up after its trough in September of 2022.
+Excluding the 1981 recession, the initial claims trough lead time for a recession has ranged from 5 to 22 months with an average of 12 months.
+If we include the 1981 recession, the average drops to 11 months.
+Admittedly, the 2009 great recession is an extreme example, but the initial claims trough preceded its December 2007 onset by a whopping 22 months.

 Here's our list of monthly employment updates: